wp-plugins/wp-jquery-lightbox/readme.txt

 *If you value [my plugins](http://profiles.wordpress.org/users/ulfben/) and want to motivate further development - please **help me out** by [downloading and installing DropBox](http://www.dropbox.com/referrals/NTIzMDI3MDk) from my refferal link.
 It's a cross-plattform application to sync your files online and across computers.
 A 2GB account is free and my refferal earns you a 250MB bonus!*

 = 1.2.2 (2011-04-14) =
-* Uses WordPress bundled jQuery instead of forcing the Google CDN.
+* Use WordPress bundled jQuery instead of forcing the Google CDN.
+* Fixed the settings link on the Plugins page.

 = 1.2.1 (2010-10-24) =
 * [Use only caption if title is identical](http://wordpress.org/support/topic/plugin-wp-jquery-lightbox-title-captions-bug-found-solved-and-fix-proposed?replies=8#post-1748874)